What is the difference between JOBBING & SHORT-TERM profit and loss?

 Please find below the steps to get the profit & loss report - Step-1 ➖ Please log in to our Back-office Dashboard.
 Step-2 ➖ Click on "Net Position".
 Step-3 ➖ Select the date range.
 Step-4 ➖ You can view and download the report in Excel & PDF.

-• What is the Rights Issue?
+• What is Short selling?